Craig Luschenat

-Craig Luschenat is an American professional basketball coach and former player who is an assistant coach for the Boston Celtics of the National Basketball Association (NBA).
+Craig Jay Luschenat (born June 30, 1993) is an American professional basketball coach and former player who is an assistant coach for the Boston Celtics of the National Basketball Association (NBA).

 Playing career

 Luschenat played college basketball for the Saint Joseph's College of Maine Monks for four years at the NCAA Division III level.

 Coaching career

 Maine Red Claws (2018-2022)

 Luschenat began his coaching career in 2018 as an assistant coach for the Maine Red Claws, the NBA G-League affiliate of the Boston Celtics.

 Boston Celtics (2022-present)

 In August 2022, Luschenat was hired by the Boston Celtics as a player development coach under head coach Ime Udoka.

 From 2022 until 2024, Luschenat worked as a player enhancement coach for the Celtics under head coaches Ime Udoka and Joe Mazzulla.
 During his tenure as a player enhancement coach, Luschenat and the Celtics went to the NBA Finals in 2024 and won the 2024 NBA championship.

 In 2024, Luschenat was promoted to the role of assistant coach under head coach Joe Mazzulla.